-Review recruitment sources to identify gender positive sites to promote higher female engagement with employment opportunities.
+We will review recruitment sources to identify gender positive sites to promote higher female engagement with our employment opportunities.

-Consider a programme of recruitment based on encouraging women returners to careers aligned with flexible working arrangements, including compressed hours, term time working and job share arrangements at all levels of the business including senior porisions.
+We will consider a programme of recruitment based on encouraging women returners to careers aligned with flexible working arrangements, including compressed hours, term time working and job share arrangements at all levels of the business including senior positions.